taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Next panel, we are inside the workspace, bird's eye view.
 We see Zalo standing at a large workbench surrounded by first-year trainees, including Min.
 Zalo is holding up flat device about the size of a short, fat finger, which has been opened up so that the inner circuitry is visible.

-Zalo: "You can see how this 2080s standard issue medical scanner has two fixed e-syrup circuits - one for measuring small changes in skin resistance, the other for measuring small concentrations of specific chemicals in bodily fluid samples."
+Zalo: "You can see how this 2080s standard issue medical scanner has two fixed eSyrup circuits - one for measuring small changes in skin resistance, the other for measuring small concentrations of specific chemicals in bodily fluid samples."

 POV is now in front of Zalo, who now holds up a similarly shaped and sized device, also opened up.
 The insides of this second device is way more chaotic and rough, definitely looks like a work in progress.